codimoc/secret-wallet/README.md

 Only two different passwords are ever required: the configuration password to produce the device's encrypted key and the memorable password.

-The first password for the **device encryption key** will be used only when configuring the device, but must be remembered when configuring another device to access the remote secret wallet.
-Different configuration keys will result in an **InalidToken** error when retrieving secrets saved by a different device.
+The first password for the **device encryption key** will be used only when configuring the device, but must be remembered when configuring additional devices.
+Different configuration keys will result in an **InvalidToken** error when retrieving secrets saved by a different device.

 The **memorable password** is used whenever saving or retrieving secrets.
-This password should always be the same and can only be changed by performing a full [reconfiguration process](reconfiguration).
-To prevent retyping this password many times over, a session is opened and run in the background to remember this pasword for a short period of time.
+This password should always be the same, and can only be changed by performing a full [reconfiguration process](reconfiguration).
+To prevent retyping this password many times over, a session is opened and run in the background to remember the password for a short period of time.
 This will be discussed in [this section](#session).

 ## <a id="syntax"></a>Syntax
 The syntax of the **secret_wallet** script is: